The Broken Windows Theory Applies to Technical Debt: Discussion

 Although we tried to keep our research questions `secret', some participants may have guessed that we were investigating something related to the introduction of TD\@.
 This could have caused them to act in accordance with their preconceptions of how TD is introduced.
 While this is not exactly hypothesis guessing, it could have had a similar effect.
 One of the measures taken to avoid this was the placement of all survey questions relating to TD after both tasks to ensure that those questions could not affect the measurements.

 The fact that subjects were able to drop out without completing the tasks could have masked the effects of the debt level.
-However, the results of our analysis of drop-out behaviors show no significant correlation between debt level and a participant's propensity to forgo their assignment.
+However, the results of our analysis of drop-out behaviors show no significant correlation between the level of debt and a participant's propensity to forgo their assignment.